Italy Sistema di Interscambio (SdI) real-time e-invoices

 Submitting XML-format invoices

-XML e-invoices have to be submitted on a similar basis as already used with invoices sent to government bodies (B2G), based on Italian Decree no 55 or similar EU standards.
+XML, PDF, JPG, and TXT e-invoices have to be submitted on a similar basis as already used with invoices sent to government bodies (B2G), based on Italian Decree no 55 or similar EU standards.
 Invoices will include a digital signature.
 Invoice details within existing ERPs or invoicing platforms will therefore have to be extracted, converted and relayed to SdI.
 The approved invoice is then transmitted from the SdI to the customer.
+Any rejected invoice can be within 5 days following the notification of rejection.

 The new invoice reporting obligation is designed to reduce errors and prevent VAT fraud.
 Italy’s VAT Gap – the difference between forecast revenues versus actual take – is by far the largest in Europe.
 It accounts for 23% of the EU estimated €151.5 billion VAT missing in Europe.

-To introduce the measure, Italy had to seek a derogation from EU VAT Directive Article 218 and 232 from the European Commission, covering buyers’ consent to e-invoices and formats.Click for free Italy SdI real-time e-invoices info
+To introduce the measure, Italy had to seek a derogation from EU VAT Directive Article 218 and 232 from the European Commission, covering buyers’ consent to e-invoices and formats.Click for free Italian VAT info